 The Group contributes to the National Social Security Fund ('NSSF').
 This is a defined contribution scheme registered under the National Social Security Act.
 The Company's obligations under the scheme are limited to specific contributions regulated from time to time and are currently 10% of employees' gross salary.
 The Group's contributions are charged to the profit or loss in the period to which they relate.

+Gro цр

-2020 2019 Ushs'000 Ushs'000
+2021 Ushs'000 2020 Ushs'000

-10% NSSF statutory employer contribution
+10% NSSF statutory employer contribution 250,307 213,311

 26 Commitments and contingent liabilities